namanarora42/namanarora42/README.md

 - 🏎 I’ve been driven by a passion for making life easier, mine and yours.
 - 🎓 I'm a graduate student at [CMU](https://www.cmu.edu/).
 I am majoring in Information Systems Management.
 - 🔭 I've worked as a Data Analytics Consultant with Deloitte.
-I automated a lot of boring stuff, saving loads of time for myself and my team.
+I automated a lot of boring stuff, saving loads of time for my team.
 - 🌱 My current journey is focussed at becoming a better problem solver using data.
 - 📚 I enjoy reading and Orwell's 1984 is one of my favorites.
 - 😄 Pronouns: He/Him/His